mikeferguson/robomagellan/README.md

 This is a work in progress.

+The first generation of this robot was actually laser cut at Willow Garage in 2012 and used a 4WD differential drive base.
+While this allowed easy carrying of a fairly large 12V sealed lead acid battery and easy upgrades over time, the robot ground speed was too slow to really be competitive.
+Numerous sensor packages evolved over time on this platform.

+The second generation robot is based on a 1/10th scale RC stadium truck and uses a Livox MID-360 sensor for obstacle avoidance.

 ## Setup (ROS 2 Iron, 22.04)

  * Setup Livox Time Synchronization.
 The Livox supports